TheCarsonWest/TheCarsonWest.github.io/test/content/The Wealth of Nations.md

 * Revolutionized economic thought and paved the way for capitalism
 * Major influence on economic policies and the development of modern economies
 * Its principles continue to shape economic debates and policies today
+---
+params:
+	author: Carson West
-# The Wealth of Nations
+title: The Wealth of Nations
+---
 #ids